atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 * https://wiki.archlinux.org/title/Bluetooth_mouse#Mouse_lag

-#### Incompatible Bluetooth Chipset
+#### Incompatible Bluetooth Chip Set

-Some chipsets, e.g. the CSR 85xx or Intel AX200 (and variants like 3xxx), do have problems when you try to reconnect the gamepad.
+Some chip sets, e.g. the CSR 85xx or Intel AX200 (and variants like 3xxx), do have problems when you try to reconnect the gamepad.

-Some chipsets may need additional driver firmware to work correctly.
+Some chip sets may need additional driver firmware to work correctly.
 Try installing `linux-firmware` from your distribution.

 See below, if this happens since a firmware upgrade of the controller.